Lavras: Golden Age

-The late nineteenth century and early twentieth century was a time of rapid development in Lavras.
-On December 18, 1880, it was inaugurated the 208 km river navigation between the Ribeirão Vermelho port (Lavras) and Capetinga port (municipality of Piumhi), made by steamboat "Dr. Jorge".
-On April 14, 1888, the Estrada de Ferro Oeste de Minas inaugurated the first station in Ribeirão Vermelho, and, on April 1, 1895, Lavras' city station is inaugurated.
-Later, in 1911, a tramway was opened, and so Lavras was one of the few cities in Brazilian interior to have this transportation system.
+The late 19th and early 20th centuries represented Lavras’ "golden age" of rapid development, spurred by enhanced transportation links.
+On 18 December 1880, fluvial navigation was inaugurated over 208 km between the ports of Ribeirão Vermelho (in Lavras) and Capetinga (Piumhi), serviced by the steamboat "Dr. Jorge".
+The Estrada de Ferro Oeste de Minas railway reached Ribeirão Vermelho on 14 April 1888 and extended to Lavras city on 1 April 1895.
+In 1911, a tram system was introduced, making Lavras one of the few inland Brazilian cities with such infrastructure.

-After the Proclamation of the Republic, Lavras established itself as a major regional center of Minas Gerais, being the birthplace of Francisco Salles, an important politician of the Old Republic.
-At this time, several colleges were created, such as the Evangelical Institute (founded in 1892 by Samuel Rhea Gammon), the College of Our Lady of Lourdes (founded in 1900 by nuns of the Congregation of the Auxiliary Sisters of Our Lady of Mercy), the Lavras School Group (founded in 1907 by Professor Firmino Costa) and the Agricultural School of Lavras (founded in 1908).
-The quality its education made Lavras to become known as "the city of ipês and schools", a slogan created by journalist Jorge Duarte.
+Following the Proclamation of the Republic in 1889, Lavras solidified its role as a key regional hub in Minas Gerais, serving as the birthplace of Francisco Salles, a prominent politician of the Old Republic.
+This period saw the establishment of several educational institutions, including the Evangelical Institute (founded in 1892 by Samuel Rhea Gammon), Our Lady of Lourdes College (founded in 1900 by Domingos Evangelista Pinheiro) and run by the Congregation of the Auxiliary Sisters of Our Lady of Sorrows, Lavras School Group (founded in 1907 by Firmino Costa), and the Lavras Agricultural School (founded in 1908 by Benjamin Harris Hunnicutt).
+The city’s reputation for educational excellence led to its enduring nickname, "terra dos ipês e das escolas" ("land of ipês and schools"), coined by journalist Jorge Duarte.

 Social and political changes

-Local demographics has been modified with the arrival of many immigrants, representing 1.9% of the population according to Census 1920: the municipality had a total of 806 foreigners, of which 380 were Italian, 189 were Portuguese, 166 Lebanese, 28 Spaniards, 20 Americans, 12 Austrians, five French, two Russians, one Uruguayan and three of undetermined nationality.
+Social and political changes reshaped local demographics through immigration.
+The 1920 Brazilian census documented 806 foreigners in the municipality — 1.9% of the population — including 380 Italians, 189 Portugueses, 166 Lebaneses, 28 Spaniards, 20 Americans, 12 Austrians, five French, two Russians, one Uruguayan and three of undetermined nationality.

-The 1920s represented a slowdown in Lavras progress, partly caused by the intense political dispute promoted by two distinct groups: the Mineiro Republican Party, under the new direction of Italian doctor Paulo Menicucci, was favorable to the candidacy of Artur Bernardes to the Presidency and Raul Soares to the Presidency of Minas Gerais; and dissidents, led by Colonel Pedro Sales, supported the respective opposition candidacies of Nilo Peçanha and Francisco Sales.
-This dispute became known as between "Doves and Hawks": Doves because of effeminate psychasthenics tics attributed to Bernardes, and Hawks for associating the cleverness, the cunning spirit, and, of course, as one of the little dove predators.
-Such local clash lasted until the following decade, when it was eclipsed by the new national political order – the Estado Novo.
+The 1920s marked a slowdown in municipal progress, exacerbated by political rivalries within the Mineiro Republican Party.
+One faction, led by Italian doctor Paulo Menicucci, supported Artur Bernardes for President of Brazil and Raul Soares for President of Minas Gerais.
+The dissidents, under Colonel Pedro Salles, backed opposition candidates Nilo Peçanha and Francisco Salles.
+This feud, dubbed the "Doves and Hawks conflict" (Note: Doves because of effeminate psychasthenics tics attributed to Bernardes, and Hawks for associating the cleverness, the cunning spirit, and, of course, as one of the little dove predators.), persisted into the next decade before being overshadowed by the national Estado Novo regime.

-It was in the mid-twentieth century that Lavras constituted its current geographic boundaries.
-In its administrative division for the year 1933, the municipality was formed by eight districts: Lavras, Carrancas, Ijaci (formerly Conceição do Rio Grande), Ingaí, Itumirim (formerly Rosário), Itutinga (formerly Santo Antônio da Ponte Nova), Luminárias (Nossa Senhora do Carmo das Luminárias) and Ribeirão Vermelho.
-The municipality has experienced political and administrative separation in 1938, 1943, 1948 and 1962, when their old districts became newly created neighboring municipalities and is currently composed of single district, the urban agglomeration's city.
+By the mid-20th century, Lavras’ current geographic boundaries were established.
+In the 1933 administrative division, the municipality comprised eight districts: Lavras, Carrancas, Ijaci (formerly Conceição do Rio Grande), Ingaí, Itumirim (formerly Rosário), Itutinga (formerly Santo Antônio da Ponte Nova), Itutinga, Luminárias, and Ribeirão Vermelho.
+Subsequent emancipations between 1938 and 1962 created neighboring municipalities, leaving Lavras with only its seat district.